-For students that are interested in getting involved, an internship on campus can be a great way to get started.
+On-campus internships can be a great way starting point for students interested in getting involved.
 There are various departments that offer diverse internship opportunities to help you gain valuable experience and develop transferable skills.

 Click on the programs below to learn more about these individual internship opportunities.

-UCDC is an internship program in Washington, D.C., sponsored by UCI’s Career Center.
+UCDC is an internship program in Washington, D.C., sponsored by the UCI Division of Career Pathways.
 The program was founded in 1982 by four UCI undergraduates and has experienced rapid, exciting, and dynamic growth ever since.
 Each year the program selects 40 to 50 outstanding UCI undergraduate students (including graduating seniors) for ten week internships in Washington, D.C.
 It is an ideal vantage point for students to examine behind-the-scenes activities that shape and implement our nation’s future course.

 The Sacramento Internship Program gives outstanding UCI students an opportunity to intern in the California state capital each summer.
 Based upon the huge success of the UCDC Summer Internship Program, the Sacramento Internship Program provides career-related internship opportunities in public service, nonprofits, special interest groups, and various other organizations and institutions.